MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-PartnerApplication.md

 ```

 ### -ActAsPermissions
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-This parameter is reserved for internal Microsoft use.

-!!!
-Exchange Server 2016, Exchange Online

 The ActAsPermissions parameter specifies the delegate permissions that are allowed for the partner application.
 You can specify multiple values separated by commas.

 ```yaml
 Type: String[]